Program details

 Casual Welcome Hang-out + dinner + badge pick-up.

-.
+The Ohio Union.
 The Archie Griffin East Ballroom (second floor).

 Drop by through the day for an opportunity to hang out with other conference attendees.
 Snacks, food, and beverages will be served throughout this period.